Lufthansa Flight 502: Aircraft

 The aircraft, a Lockheed L-1049G Super Constellation airliner powered by four Wright R-3350 radial piston engines, had been built in 1955, and was delivered to Lufthansa on 17 May 1955.
 The aircraft was sold to Seaboard World Airlines in May 1958, but had been returned to Lufthansa in November of that year.

 Probable cause

 An accident investigation was unable to determine the cause of the crash, but considered that the most likely cause of the accident was pilot error, resulting in Flight 502 descending below the minimum altitude required for the approach.
 The crew had exceeded the flight time limits set by Brazilian aeronautical regulations, but not under German rules; aircrew fatigue was determined to be a contributing factor.

+Investigation of the aircraft accident

+The investigation into the air accident could not determine the exact cause of the accident.
+Pilot error probably led to the crash, as Flight 502 had descended below the altitude that was cleared for this phase of the landing approach.

+Because the crew had exceeded the maximum permitted flight times according to the Brazilian aviation regulations – but not according to the German rules in force at the time – the fatigue of the cockpit crew was found to be a contributing factor.